automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Settings-Drives.md

 > If you remove a drive accidentally, don't worry.
 > Simply running the 'Scan for Drives' will return all drives back if you accidentally remove the wrong drive.

-### 4. Eject or Close Drive

-From here you can click on a drive and control the drive open (eject) or close state.
-Handy if you have a lot of drives and still not quite sure which drive is what.